-This introductory course focuses on industry terminology and careers through a study of travel components which include: retail and wholesale agencies, tour management, customer relations, marketing and sales, as well as hotel, cruise, airline and resort related travel opportunities.
+This introductory course focuses on industry terminology and careers through a study of travel components which include: retail and wholesale agencies, tour management, course, airline and resort related travel opportunities.
 Quarter Credit Hours 4.5

 TRVL1010 DESTINATION GEOGRAPHY I

 This introductory course is designed to acquaint the student with important destinations in the U.S., Canada, Mexico, South America and the Caribbean.
 The course discusses cultural, recreational and social significance to the traveler.
 Quarter Credit Hours 4.5